ecurtin2/blog/content/cv.md

 #### Sep 2015 - Jun 2018, Urbana IL

 *   Researched quantum chemistry using high performance, parallel C++ on our supercomputer.
+*   Developed methods in electronic structure theory to determine when spin symmetries break in the electron gas, which required diagonalization of very large matrices using the SLEPc high performance linear algebra package.
 *   Rated as “excellent” by students as TA for Physical Chemistry and Statistical Mechanics.

+### Biologics R&D Co-op - Janssen Pharmaceuticals (Johnson & Johnson)

+#### April 2013 - Sep 2013, Spring House, PA

+*   Measured antibody therapeutic binding kinetics via Surface Plasmon Resonance.
+Kinetics & Affinity of drug candididates were used as part of candidate selection for  autoimmune disorders and cancer.

 ## EDUCATION